 properties.
 For example:

-const events = await db.events.query({
+const wolves = await db.animals.query({

 where: {